jeastham1993/csharp-dynamo-db-book/README.md

 ## Running the samples

+There is a master solution file in the root of this folder, each example application also has it's own application specific solution file.

 All of the samples include both a .NET core Web API and a serverless.yml file for running within AWS as Lambda functions and an AWS gateway.

 ### Serverless